slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"The reasonable man adapts himself to the world: the unreasonable one persists in trying to adapt the world to himself.
 Therefore all progress depends on the unreasonable man."
 -- George Bernard Shaw*

+> *"You never change things by fighting the existing reality.
+To change something, build a model that makes the existing model obsolete."
+-- Buckminster Fuller*